Orlando-Codecamp/orlandocodecamp.github.io/attendees.md

 ## Food

 The following will be provided to attendees:
-- Breakfast is sponsored by [Dynabyte](https://dynabytetech.com/en/) and will be provided by Dunkin Donuts - it will include donuts, bagels, and coffee.
+- Breakfast is sponsored by [Dynabyte](https://dynabytetech.com/en/) and the donuts and coffee will be provided by Dunkin Donuts.
-- Lunch will be provided Toojay's Deli - it will include sandwiches, chips, and various drinks (place your lunch order when you register!)
+- Lunch will be provided Jason's Deli - it will include sandwiches, chips, and various drinks (place your lunch order when you register!)
 - An afternoon snack
 - Coffee, soda, and water (all day!)